 Condition: Very good condition – slightly used with small signs of wear.

-Design Area | |
+Design Era | |

 ---|---|

-Area Information | The 1950s were a time of great cultural and technological change, marked by the emergence of rock 'n' roll, the birth of the "Beat" Generation, the launch of Sputnik, and the beginning of the space race.
+Era Information | The 1950s were a time of great cultural and technological change, marked by the emergence of rock 'n' roll, the birth of the "Beat" Generation, the launch of Sputnik, and the beginning of the space race.
 These events, and the knowledge that the world was living in a nuclear age, contributed to the development of an aesthetic known as the "Atomic Age," which was reflected in various aspects of design, including jewelry. |

 Materials | |

-Material Information | carnelian Carnelian is a type of semiprecious gemstone that is a variety of chalcedony, which is itself a form of quartz.
+Material Information | Carnelian Carnelian is a type of semiprecious gemstone that is a variety of chalcedony, which is itself a form of quartz.
 It is known for its reddish-orange color, which can range from pale to deep red.
 The name "carnelian" comes from the Latin word "carnis," which means "flesh," due to the gemstone's reddish color.
 Carnelian has been used as a gemstone since ancient times.
 It was popular in ancient Egypt and was often used to create jewelry and other decorative items.
 In the ancient world, carnelian was believed to have various properties, including the ability to increase energy and vitality, improve communication skills, and protect against negativity.
 Today, carnelian is still used in jewelry-making and is often used to create beads, pendants, and other decorative items.
 It is also believed to have certain healing properties and is often used in crystal healing practices.
 14k 14k gold is a popular choice for use in jewelry because it is durable, yet still relatively affordable compared to higher karat golds like 18k or 24k.
 It is made up of 58.5% pure gold and is mixed with other metals to make it harder and more durable.
 14k gold is available in a range of colors, including yellow, white, and rose, and is commonly used in a variety of jewelry pieces such as rings, earrings, necklaces, and bracelets.
 One of the advantages of 14k gold is that it is more resistant to wear and tear than pure gold, which makes it suitable for everyday wear.
 However, it is still softer than other alloys such as stainless steel or platinum, so it may require more maintenance to keep it looking its best.
 Overall, 14k gold is a popular choice for those who want the look and feel of gold, but at a more affordable price point. |

 Size | |